submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 }

 type GlobalEgressIPSpec struct {
-    // The number of globalIP's requested.
-Globalnet Controller will allocate the requested
+    // The number of globalIP's requested at the namespace level or for selected pods in a namespace.
-    // number of contiguous GlobalIPs for this GlobalEgressIP object.
+    // Globalnet Controller will allocate the requested number of contiguous GlobalIPs for this
+    // GlobalEgressIP object.
     // If unspecified, NumGlobalIPs defaults to 1 and max allowed is restricted to 10.
     // +optional
-    NumGlobalIPs  int     'json:"numGlobalIPs",omitempty"`
+    NumGlobalIPs  *int     'json:"numGlobalIPs",omitempty"`

     // Selects the pods whose label match the definition.
 This is an optional field and
     // in case it is not set, it results in all the Pods selected from the namespace in which the